Ocean-Phantom/Signal_Controlled_Trains/README.md

 ## This mod does not work with disabled stops; Use Train Limits instead.

 Signal Controlled Trains (SCT) is based on the premise that trains already have cargo and just need to be routed to the correct stop.
 SCT does not control the full train schedule; it only inserts a new station (+ a temporary stop), when an order is made, and removes it once done.
-By default, SCT will copy the conditions of the station currently in the insertion position use it for the inserted station as well.
+By default, SCT will copy the conditions of the station currently in the insertion position and use it for the newly-inserted station as well.
 The insertion position can be altered using signals.

 There are three types of routing the mod can perform: First is a delivery, where trains have cargo, and are routed to a stop with the skip signal receiving negative signals for that cargo.
 Second is a pickup, where are trains are given an 'imaginary' cargo, and seek out station receiving the depot signal together with positive signals for that cargo.
 (I would have called it virtual cargo, but a friend insisted for the sake of a math joke that trains can deliver Complex cargo loads, and internally this is essentially a delivery with the signs flipped.)
 Last is a refuelling operation, which can be used in place of Train Control Signal's refuel stops if desired.